 Betsy Ann Kelleher of Cuba, Missouri was born Thursday, September 18, 1930 at Ferguson, Missouri to the union of George Gilbert and Rose Elizabeth (nee: Bushor) Argent.
 She left from this life on Monday, September 23, 2019 at Cuba Manor at the age of 89 years.

-To send flowers in memory of Betsy Ann Kelleher (Argent), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Betsy Ann Kelleher (Argent), please visit our Heartfelt Sympathies Store.

 Betsy spent her life taking care of her family and home.
 She truly could have been a Religion College Professor for she studied all religions her entire life.
 As a child, she attended church with her family and friends, going to the Catholic Church, Jewish Synagogue, Baptist Church, Methodist Church and many more churches.
 Throughout Betsy was always very involved with every church she attended.